Artour64/rofiles/README.md

 a file manager written in dash shell script and uses rofi/dmenu for most of it's interface

 ## Want to use actual dmenu instead of rofi
 add this to the config.sh:
 dmenu=dmenu

 ## config
 default config-directory: ~/.config/rofiles
 config-directory/config.sh is where you override default values.
 It is run as a shell script.

 ### config variables
-the variables that can be set in config-directory/config.sh
+The variables that can be set in config-directory/config.sh
-format: variable (default/other-options) description
+Format: variable (default/other-options) description
  - hasTerm (true/false) false to open a new terminal emulator when running a terminal app
  - termAppDisown (false/true) true to detach/disown new terminal emulators opened by this program
  - a (""/"-A") "-A" to show hidden files